Blind Brook High School: 2004-present

 Bersin's resignation produced a great deal of controversy, according to newspaper reports.
 Vincent Galasso, the former science coordinator for the middle school and high school, was appointed as an interim principal as of July 1, 2009.

 On July 1, 2010, Gina Healey became the sixth principal of Blind Brook High School in seven years.
 When the vice principal Jane Wermuth was the only administrator not to be given a raise by Superintendent Stark, she left for the principal position at Yonkers High School.

 In 2013, Blind Brook saw yet another change in staffing.
 After Healy's resignation, Patricia Lambert moved up from the middle school to fill the vacant position.
 Lambert had served as the middle school principal for two years before her promotion.
 Todd Richard, the vice principal, was promoted to principal of the middle school.

-In 2018, high school principal Patricia Lambert became the middle school principal, and was replaced by assistant principal Derek Schuelein.
+In 2018, high school principal Patricia Lambert returned to her prior role as the middle school principal, and was replaced by assistant principal Derek Schuelein.
 Social studies teacher Mark Greenwald filled in his spot as assistant principal.